Lancaster Priory: Cynibald's cross

 In 1807 a runic cross was found while digging in the churchyard.
 The cross is 3 feet in length, and 1 foot 9 inches across.
 The Anglo-Saxon Runic inscription translates to "Pray ye for Cynibald Cuthburuc".
 Following a meeting of the British Archaeological Association in Lancaster, the cross was moved to the British Museum in 1868.
 A replica of the cross is now on display near the south west door of the priory.

 External features

 In the churchyard is a sandstone sundial dating from the late 18th century which was restored in 1894 and which is listed at Grade II.
 Also in the churchyard and listed at Grade II are the Rawlinson memorial dating from the late 18th century, and a tomb chest with a damaged marble effigy dating from the mid 19th century.
 The ground under and around the church is also a scheduled monument.

 Present day

-The church holds the usual services of an Anglican church, the civic ceremonies of a city's parish church, and regular concerts, the church is open for visitors from 10.00-16:00 Monday-Saturday and for services on Sundays (during the summer it is open from 7.30am-end of Evensong on Sundays).
-There is a bookshop open during the summer season at the back of the church.
-There is a coffee shop open most Saturdays during the year serving Fair Trade hot drinks, soup and cake.
+The church holds the usual services of an Anglican church, the civic ceremonies of a city's parish church, and regular concerts, the church is open for visitors from 10.00-16:00 Monday-Saturday and for services on Sundays.
 Lancaster Priory is a member of the Greater Churches Group.